zurb/foundation-apps/README.md

 * `scss`: The Sass components.
 * `js`: The Angular modules and directives, and other external libraries.
 * `iconic`: A set of 24 icons from the folks at [Iconic](https://useiconic.com/).
+* `dist`: Compiled CSS and JavaScript files, in minified and unmified flavors.
 * `tests`: Unit tests for the Angular modules.

 ## Versioning